 During the 2017-2018 academic year, there were 6,083 undergraduates at Missouri University of Science and Technology with 5,412 being full-time and 671 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Missouri University of Science and Technology, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Missouri University of Science and Technology, approximately 54% of students took out student loans averaging $6,992 a year.
-That adds up to $27,968 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Missouri University of Science and Technology, approximately 48% of students took out student loans averaging $7,056 a year.
+That adds up to $28,224 over four years for those students.

-Location of Missouri University of Science and Technology
+Get more details about the location of Missouri University of Science and Technology.

 Contact details for Missouri University of Science and Technology are given below.